yurikoval/git_fetcher/README.md

 This will fetch from all remote sources for git repos in that directory.
 Essentially the same as going into every directory and running `git remote update` or `git fetch --all`.

+If you want to perform a pull on those repositories, pass the `-p` option like so:

+    git-fetcher -p /path/to/your/development/directory

+This will fetch and run `git stash`, `git pull --rebase` and `git stash pop` on repos in the specified location.

 ## Contributing to git_fetcher

 * Check out the latest master to make sure the feature hasn't been implemented or the bug hasn't been fixed yet.